 Are bluebells poisonous?

-All parts of the bluebell plant contain toxic glycocides that are poisonous to humans, dogs, horses and cattle.
+All parts of the bluebell plant contain toxic glycosides that are poisonous to humans, dogs, horses and cattle.
 If any part of the plant is eaten, it can cause serious stomach upset, and if consumed in large quantities, may be fatal.
 The bulbs are easily mistaken for spring onions or garlic.
 Bluebell sap is believed to cause dermatitis and skin irritation.
-All varieties of bluebells contain glycocides, and therefore all varieties are poisonous.
+All varieties of bluebells contain glycosides, and therefore all varieties are poisonous.